Introduction

 SpaCy is an open-source Natural Language Processing (NLP) library built on Python.
 It has been designed specifically to make it possible to develop programmes that handle and comprehend large quantities of language.

-SpaCy is renowned for its lightning-fast performance, parsing, identification of named items, tagging using convolutional neural networks, and deep learning integration.
-There is a fantastic and quick lesson accessible.
+SpaCy mentions on their website industrial grade natural language processing and this is due its lightning-fast performance, parsing, identification of named items, tagging using convolutional neural networks, and deep learning integration.
+These are the high level use cases

 Spacy has a great tutorial and I do recommend going through the tutorial, if you are not familiar with it.